-Verna Myers, a cultural change catalyst, influencer, and, author, eloquently defined diversity and inclusion as, “Diversity is being invited to the party; inclusion is being asked to dance.”
+Verna Myers, a cultural change catalyst, influencer and author, eloquently defined diversity and inclusion as, “Diversity is being invited to the party; inclusion is being asked to dance.”
 Thus, diversity is basically the first step.
-It is about ensuring that everyone feels like they are invited.
+It's about ensuring that everyone feels like they are invited.

 In marketing, it means that your content (images, website, messaging, etc.) reflects everyone and is communicated via a range of mediums to ensure that “the invite” is received by everyone.
 For instance, if the majority of your images include only one racial group, there is room for improvement.

-Though, some consumers face barriers.
-While they are represented and asked to contribute, it could be that their abilities prevent them from participation.
-This is where equity comes into the picture.
+That said, some consumers face barriers.
+Whilst they are represented and asked to contribute, it could be that their abilities prevent them from participation and this is where equity comes into the picture.

 In marketing, it means that your content and communication must be optimized for those with disabilities.
-By, for example, optimizing your website for voice search, you can ensure that equity is given the attention it deserves.
+You can achieve this, for example, by optimizing your website for voice search, ensuring that equity is given the attention it deserves.

 Tips for Embracing DEI in Marketing

 While it is important that change gets initiated at the highest level, the marketing industry has a significant role that it can play too.
 After all, marketers are well-versed in storytelling and can encourage conversation by sharing the thoughts, beliefs, and feelings of individuals, marginalized communities, and cultures.
 The following are a few practical ways that you can ensure that DEI gets the attention it needs.